-The Genealogy compare tool compares genealogies to find common geographical areas, with similar cities and lastnames, and similar events.
+The Genealogy compare tool compares genealogies to find common individuals using geographical areas with similar cities and lastnames, and similar events.

-It can as easily compare genealogies that you have or that are held by other Ancestris users, with no need to share any sensitive information to anybody.
+It can both compare genealogies that you have locally on your computer and genealogies held by other Ancestris users.
+For this, you do no need to share any sensitive information to anybody.

-To compare with other Ancestris users, you simply need to let Ancestris share basic information.
+To compare genealogies with other Ancestris users, you simply need to let Ancestris share basic information such as lastnames, time ranges and location areas.
 Your genealogy is never transferred to a server or to anybody and private information can remain confidential.
 If a match is found, you can contact the corresponding Ancestris user by email.

 An Ancestris innovation

-The idea behind this innovation is to exploit the data of the Ancestris user community without having to give the data away nor to upload it on a server.
+The idea behind this innovation is to leverage the data of the Ancestris user community without having to give the data away nor to upload it on a server.

 The objective of this tool is to find connections between genealogies, which will then help you develop your own genealogy.

 This tool is easy to use and gives you in just a few mouse clicks a quick overview showing whether two genealogies have anything in common.